ebalzuweit/cswm/README.md

 You can rearrange windows by dragging them from one space to another.
 You can adjust the tiling by resizing the window border (or corner) adjacent to the partition.

-cswm runs in the system tray, right-click on the icon to access the menu.
+cswm runs in the system tray, right-click on the icon to access the user menu.